hmc-cs111-fall2016/piconot/evaluation.md

 _Describe each change from your ideal syntax to the syntax you implemented, and describe_ why _you made the change._
+- In the ideal syntax, we forgot to include surroundings that specified which sides were open; LEFT_OPENING and RIGHT_LEFT_OPENING, for example.
+As we realized that the ideal syntax allowed the user to tell picobot to go until it hit a specific wall, but not until it finds an opening on a specific side, we added more objects that extends the "Surroudning" class.

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**